 Water is also a good ingredient.
 It is because of its natural ability to hydrate and moisturize your skin.
 It can, therefore, aid in preventing dryness.

 Glycerin also seems to work magic for your hair.
 It acts as an incredible solution for tangles as it can naturally detangle your hair and prevent it from becoming messy.
 Moreover, the diluted form of this ingredient can lessen frizz and soften your hair.

 Another commonly used ingredient is urea, which you can also see being used in other skincare products, like an anti-comedogenic oil-free moisturizer.
-Combined with other ingredients, this can also help a particular skincare product get rid of dark spots effectively.
 When used in leave-in conditioners for men, urea contributes to ensuring that your hair does not get too dry.